karpen-dev/karpentranslator/README.md

 ### How to use the api
 After running server.py or server/server.exe, try accessing ```127.0.0.1:8000``` with a GET request ```q=``` text to translate and ```ol=``` destination language.
 There is no need to specify the source language; it is detected automatically.
 As a result, we receive the request ```http://127.0.0.1:8000/?q=hello&ol=ja```.

+### Future versions
+In the future I plan to improve the design, I am already working on adding all the languages ​​and other functions.
+If you want to look at test versions of the program, just download this repository and watch the changes.

 ## Installation guide
 ### Windows
 -  Open your browser